k-kovani/Academia/README.md

-# Thesis
+# Academia
-Here are the codes from my Diploma Thesis
+Codes from Diploma Thesis and Internship